HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 they emit an ultrasonic sinus or siren-like sound -- which foxes find

-unpleasant -- every two seconds-or-so for a pre-set period after the
+unpleasant -- every two seconds or so for a pre-set period after the

 frequency range (from about 8 to 40 kHz), which can be set according to